What is the new Local Plan?

 This is the first of two statutory consultation stages.
 Relevant persons and organisations are invited to review and share their comments on the policies that are proposed to make up the plan.
 This is the main opportunity to directly influence the content and scope of the policies in the plan

-Final consultation Regulation 19
+Final consultation Regulation 19 (in progress)

 This is the second statutory consultation stage.
-Comments are invited the contents of a finalised draft plan, but only on whether the plan meets legal and procedural requirements, and the ‘tests of soundness.
+Comments are invited the contents of a finalised draft plan, but only on whether the plan meets legal and procedural requirements, and the ‘tests of soundness’.

 Submission of the Local Plan to the Secretary of State